Beatrice Worsley: FERUT and Transcode

 During the summer of 1948, the Computing Centre approached the NRC with plans to build a copy of Bell Labs' Mark 6 relay-based digital computer.
 Given a tentative go-ahead, they approached Northern Electric to obtain blueprints for the design, and were told there would be a license fee of $25,000.
 They returned to the NRC in March 1949 for an additional $50,000 for the license and construction costs, but the NRC wisely told them to drop these plans and build an electronic version instead.

 Together, the university and NRC planned an ambitious program to build a first-rate computer to be used by NRC, the Defense Research Board, and industry.
 Known as UTEC, construction began in 1951 but quickly ran into serious problems due to the unreliability of their Williams tube memory systems.
 It was not until late that year that the system was finally reliable enough to be used.
 At this point, the Centre approached the NRC for funding to complete the system with a parallel math unit.

 AECL had been growing increasingly frustrated with the lack of a usable machine, and when they heard NRC had been approached to continue UTEC development, they suggested the funds would be better spent buying a complete machine.
 Bennett Lewis of AECL was aware that Ferranti had built a complete Ferranti Mark 1 machine for AECL's counterpart in the UK, the United Kingdom Atomic Energy Authority, only to be left holding it when the incoming government cancelled its funding.
 This was available for only $30,000, about the same as the first round of funding required for the expanded UTEC.

 The machine was purchased in early 1952 and arrived in early 1952, before Worsley rejoined the centre.
 She was aware of the machine's arrival and christened it FERUT for "Ferranti Electronic computer at the University of Toronto".
-The machine was operational by the summer, providing UofT with one of the most powerful computers in the world.
+The machine was operational by the summer, providing U of T with one of the most powerful computers in the world.

 In the fall of 1953, Worsley and Patterson Hume began development of a new computer language for the machine, known as Transcode.
 This was similar to Autocode being developed by Alick Glennie at the University of Manchester for the same machine, but took advantage of several design notes of the Mark I to produce a faster and somewhat easier to use language.
 One major advantage was the conversion from decimal to binary and back, which allowed programmers to enter numbers in decimal form.